-There are a number of reasons as to why a student may play truant from school - the school have a responsibility to investigate these absences, discover why students aren’t attending and work to find a solution so that students are present and punctual to their lessons so they have the best chance at securing a job post education.
+There are a number of reasons why a student may play truant from school - the school have a responsibility to investigate these absences, discover why students aren’t attending and work to find a solution so that students are present and punctual to their lessons so they have the best chance at securing a job post education.
 This blog will explore the reasons why students may purposefully avoid school and how the school can address these issues:

 Common reasons for students skipping school: